TerpDev/CubeWikiPackage/README.md

 This package allows you to see the CubeWiki knowledge base pages directly inside a Filament panel.
 Which is added when you install the package with an documentation button on the bottom of the sidebar.

-This package comes with two plugins, they are both for your regular Filament panels.
+This package comes with one plugin with multiple features, they are both for your regular Filament panels.

 ## CubeWikiAction plugins